If you’re like us, you’ve read all the blog posts and bookmarked all the infographics. Please, no more

 Detailed agendas also prevent that awful practice of getting one’s act together only halfway through the call or meeting.
 How much time is lost when people forget that one, relevant document, try to retrieve it from cloud storage, only to realize they can´t even screen share it?
 How often were we all kept waiting for five cross-talking team members coaching a junior through some basic IT challenge?
 While it may be impossible to have perfect calls or meetings, an agenda will mitigate those issues beforehand.

 Dare to make your expectations for a detailed agenda and efficient planning very clear!
 You’ll be surprised how most people will really try their best to not waste your time.
 Once you’ve made it clear that rambling on about “What do we talk about next?” is prohibited, people will quickly become laser-focused on getting things done.
 We often notice how completing the agenda in the allotted time becomes a team challenge that everyone enjoys contributing to.
+Productivity tips like these are instrumental in fostering such an environment.

 Do you have passive, perhaps more junior participants just tagging along to a call or meeting?
 As a bonus, watch them blossom when given the chance to prepare for specific agenda items that are shared beforehand.
 In other words, agendas